Notes on alignment and control

 By default, a pretrained model will not behave usefully; it has no particular preference for being “helpful”.
 We wish to “steer” the pretrained model to be more useful for a deployment task of interest.
 Steering can be performed at different levels of abstraction.
 Note that language models have a computational hierarchy of: \((\text{prompt}, \text{weights}) \to \text{representations} \to \text{behaviour}\).
 Steering can be performed at the level of any component in this hierarchy.

-• In practice, models are mainly steered at the behaviour-level (via SFT and RLHF) and prompt-level (via system prompts).
+- In practice, models are mainly steered at the behaviour-level (via SFT and RLHF) and prompt-level (via system prompts).
 Representation-level and weight-level steering methods are also promising and discussed below.

 Behaviour-level steering.
 Using the notation introduced in the previous section, we would like to steer the distribution \(p_{\text{PT}}(\mathfrak{p}\mid x)\) towards behaviours/personas \(\mathfrak{p}\) that correspond with a helpful assistant \(\mathfrak{p}_{\text{HHH}}\).
 Most immediately, we could consider prompting the model appropriately via \(x\) to elicit desired personas (i.e. prompt-level steering), such as via few-shot prompting.
-This requires no additional training.
+This requires no additional training, but as we will discuss later, is unreliable as a steering strategy.

-1. Costly: requires explicit human demonstrations of ideal responses (which is typically more difficult/costly than human evaluations of model’s responses, e.g. evaluating the goodness of a research paper being much easier than creating a good research paper).
+- Costly: requires explicit human demonstrations of ideal responses (which is typically more difficult/costly than human evaluations of model’s responses, e.g. evaluating the goodness of a research paper being much easier than creating a good research paper).

-Reinforcement learning from human feedback (RLHF) is a method that remedies both of these issues, since (1) RLHF only requires an evaluation model \(R = R(x, y)\) of model responses \(y\) (no explicit demonstrations are required) and (2) during RLHF the model has no reference ground truth for generating its responses and depends only on its self-generated tokens, which is faithful to deployment.
-The fact that RL only requires an evaluator (rather than a demonstrator) means it is not bottlenecked by human capability and supervision in the same way that pretraining and SFT are, and hence in principle can allow for going beyond human performance (assuming we have a sufficiently good evaluator, as will be discussed more below).
+Reinforcement learning-based training – namely, reinforcement learning from human feedback (RLHF) – is a method that remedies both of these issues, since (1) RL only requires an evaluation model \(R = R(x, y)\) of model responses \(y\) (no explicit demonstrations are required) and (2) in RL we can allow the model to generate its responses without access to a ground truth, which is faithful to deployment.

 Misspecification.
 To understand the potential for misalignment in RLHF, we will describe it explicitly.
 Concretely, RLHF consists of two steps:

-1. Train reward model \(R = R(x, y)\) (initialized as a pretrained model) to minimize
+Train reward model \(R = R(x, y)\) (initialized as a pretrained model) to minimize

-for prompts \(x\), model completions \((y_0, y_1) \sim \pi_{\text{ref}}(\cdot\mid x)\), and preference label \(b \in \{0, 1\}\) (with \(b=1\) iff completion \(y_1\) is preferred over \(y_0\)) obtained by human labellers.
+\[\mathcal{L}[R] := \mathbb{E}_{(x, y_0, y_1, b) \sim \mathcal{D}}[-\log \sigma((-1)^{1-b} (R(x, y_1) - R(x, y_0)))]\]for prompts \(x\), model completions \((y_0, y_1) \sim \pi_{\text{ref}}(\cdot\mid x)\), and preference label \(b \in \{0, 1\}\) (with \(b=1\) iff completion \(y_1\) is preferred over \(y_0\)) obtained by human labellers.
 Note that \(\pi_{\text{ref}}\) is the initial pretrained (and SFT’d) model.

-2. Train the language model \(\pi = \pi(y\mid x)\) to optimize \(R\) via PPO (or DPO):
+Train the language model \(\pi = \pi(y\mid x)\) to optimize \(R\) via PPO (or DPO):

 \[\mathcal{V}[\pi] := \mathbb{E}_{\rho(x) \pi(y\mid x)}[R(x, y)] - \tau D_{\text{KL}}(\pi\mid \mid \pi_{\text{ref}})\]